aakashg2/ISDC-Project/README.md

 All of the data visualizations that were in the presentation were created in {Data Visualizations.ipynb} <br>
 The logarithmic model was created and tested in logarithmic {regression algorithim.rmd} <br>
 The random forest algorithm was created in {Random_Forest_Algorithm.ipynb} <br>
+We stored all of our data in csv files <br>
 # Files